PeerServ Message Relay Interface

 Ty Everett (ty@projectbabbage.com)

-This document introduces a message box architecture and relay interface to enable data exchange between two parties using a BRC-31 authenticated server.
+This document introduces a message box architecture and relay interface to enable data exchange between two parties using a authenticated server.
 This system allows for message exchange and forwarding between parties who might be offline or unable to establish a direct peer-to-peer connection.
 While the use of a server as a go-between for peer-to-peer exchange is not novel, this system offers enough flexibility to support federation, removing the need for a single central server.

 The Bitcoin whitepaper reveals that no existing mechanism allows payment exchange over a communication channel.
 Bitcoin addresses this issue by introducing a distributed timestamp server.
 However, obstacles such as NAT traversal issues and slow CGA adoption hinder the creation of channels for peer-to-peer general message exchange.
 The current internet infrastructure is not conducive to reliable peer-to-peer message exchange, lacking a proper mechanism for such exchanges between peers.
-This standard proposes a solution built on a BRC-31 authenticated server, which enables a simple message box architecture and relay system for peers who may not always be online.
+This standard proposes a solution built on a authenticated server, which enables a simple message box architecture and relay system for peers who may not always be online.

 The system involves a sender, a recipient, and a server.
-The server enforces BRC-31 authentication and identifies all parties (senders and recipients) based on their identity keys.
+The server enforces authentication and identifies all parties (senders and recipients) based on their identity keys.
 The server offers several interfaces to facilitate message delivery, receipt, and acknowledgment between the sender and recipient through various message boxes.

-The server operates over HTTPS at an internet domain name and enforces BRC-31 authentication for all requests.
+The server operates over HTTPS at an internet domain name and enforces authentication for all requests.
 It implements the following three endpoints:

 /sendMessage